MIDWEST DESTINATIONS (IOWA,

 Chicago Midway (MDW) and Milwaukee (MKE).

-LATIN AMERICA, CARIBBEAN, SOUTH AMERICA - American Airlines through Miami (MIA), Continental Airlines through Houston (IAH) or Delta Airlines through Atlanta Hartsfield (ATL).
+LATIN AMERICA, CARIBBEAN, SOUTH AMERICA - American Airlines through Miami (MIA), United Airlines through Houston (IAH) or Delta Airlines through Atlanta Hartsfield (ATL).
 And yes, Delta, we know that you can really connect anywhere through Hartsfield!

 SOUTHWEST DESTINATIONS - American Airlines through Dallas/Ft Worth (DFW), US Airways (now AA) or Southwest Airlines though Las Vegas (LAS), Delta through Salt Lake City (SLC) or United Airlines or Frontier Airlines through Denver (DEN).